justchrister/justchrister/blog/cron.md

 ## Solution — Event triggers

 User-driven events:
--Dynamic and adaptive 🎯
+- Dynamic and adaptive 🎯
--Reduces unnecessary load ⚡️
+- Reduces unnecessary load ⚡️
+- No more "wait 5 mins and it should sync"
+- Or "that job runs every six minutes, and takes 10 minutes cause it syncs hundreds of user changes"

 System events:
 - Greater control and flexibility 🕹️
+- Oh, a new thing happened, lets do some stuff.
 - Easier adaptation to changing requirements 🔄

 ## Conclusion: